 - The minimum diameter micro-punch is used.

-- The donor area is not overharvested and seriously damaged. (causes inflammation and scars)
+- The donor area is not overharvested or seriously damaged. (causes inflammation and scars)

 - A patient is provided with detailed post-operative instructions and high-quality post-op care products. (shampoo, lotions, etc.)